-The Sydney Intermodal Terminal Alliance (SIMTA) is a consortium of Qube Logistics and Aurizon.
-The SIMTA Moorebank Intermodal Terminal Facility (SIMTA proposal) is proposed to be located on the land parcel currently occupied by the Defence National Storage and Distribution Centre (DNSDC) on Moorebank Avenue, Moorebank, south west of Sydney.
-SIMTA proposes to develop the DNSDC occupied site into an intermodal terminal facility and warehouse/distribution facility, which will offer container storage and warehousing solutions with direct rail access to Port Botany.
-Construction of the rail connection from the SIMTA site to the Southern Sydney Freight Line (SSFL) will be undertaken as part of the first stage of works for the SIMTA proposal.
+The Sydney Intermodal Terminal Alliance (SIMTA) is a joint venture between Stockland, Qube Logistics and QR National.
+The SIMTA Moorebank Intermodal Terminal Facility (SIMTA proposal) is proposed to be located on the land parcel currently occupied by the Defence National Storage and Distribution Centre (DNSDC) on Moorebank Avenue, Moorebank, southwest of Sydney.
+SIMTA proposes to develop the DNSDC occupied site into an intermodal terminal facility and warehouse/distribution facility, which will offer container storage and warehousing solutions with direct rail access

 The SIMTA site is located in the Liverpool Local Government Area.
-It is 27 kilometres west of the Sydney CBD, 17 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.
+It is 27 kilometres west of the Sydney CBD, 16 kilometres south of the Parramatta CBD, 5 kilometres east of the M5/M7 Interchange, 2 kilometres from the main north-south rail line and future Southern Sydney Freight Line, and 0.6 kilometres from the M5 motorway.

 The SIMTA site, approximately 83 hectares in area, is currently operating as a Defence storage and distribution centre.
 The SIMTA site is legally identified as Lot 1 in DP1048263 and zoned as General Industrial under Liverpool City Council LEP 2008.
-The parcels of land to the south and south west that would be utilised for the proposed rail link are referred to as the rail corridor.
-The proposed rail corridor covers approximately 75 hectares and adjoins the Main Southern Railway to the north.
-The rail line is approximately 3.5 kilometres in length, 20 metres in width (variable width) and includes two connections to the SSFL, one south and one north.
+The parcels of land to the south and south-west that would be utilised for the proposed rail corridor are referred to as the rail corridor.
+The proposed rail corridor covers approximately 65 hectares and adjoins the Main Southern Railway to the north.
+Existing land use includes vacant land, golf course, extractive industries, and a waste disposal depot.
+Native vegetation includes woodland, forest and wetland communities in varying condition.
+Georges River and Anzac Creek intersect the proposed rail corridor.
+The proposed rail corridor to the south of the SIMTA site, north of the existing East Hills Rail Line are part of Lot 3001 DP1125930 and Lot 1 DP1125930.
+To the west of the Georges River, the Glenfield Waste Disposal site comprises several lots that are currently all used for the purposes of the waste facility.